YashwanthReddy27/Traffic-Violation-Detection/README.md

 inference_and_save_csv(weights_path, image_path, output_csv_path)
 ```
 This prints the detections in the image
-The last code block is similar but not same, this will save the detections of number plates to the csv files
+The last code block is similar but not the same; this will save the detections of number plates to the CSV files
 ```python
 # Example usage
 weights_path = '/content/best (1).pt'